 Xanax is the brand name of a drug called alprazolam.
-Alprazolam is highly addictive and commonly prescribed.
-It belongs to a class of drugs called benzodiazepines.
+Alprazolam, a medication that may cause physical dependence and, in some cases, addiction, is commonly prescribed.

-Many people first take it at their doctor’s recommendation.
+Many people take this medication as their doctor recommends.
 It’s used to treat:

 However, Xanax can also be obtained illegally.